enqueuer-land/enqueuer/README.md

 By default, there are three hook events available:

 **onInit**
 Available in requisitions, publishers and subscriptions.
-It gets executed as soon as the test is initialized.
+It gets executed as soon as the component is initialized.
 As available parameter, an `elapsedTime` variable is given, counting every milliseconds since the instantiation of this component.

 **onFinish**
 Available in requisitions, publishers and subscriptions.
-It gets executed when the test is about to finish.
+It gets executed when the component is about to finish.
 As available parameter, an `elapsedTime` variable is given, counting every milliseconds since the instantiation of this component.

-**onMessageReceived**
-Available in every subscription and in some publishers that provide synchronous properties.
-Depending on its author's will.
-It gets executed when the component receives a message.
-A `message` object is available having all of attributes returned from the received message.
-Depending on the protocol implementation, there'll be additional objects to this hook.
-For instance, in the built-in http publisher implementation, there's a `statusCode`, `headers`, a `body` and others, and the subscription implementation has `body`, `query`, `params` and `headers `, among other variables.
-`elapsedTime` is also available here, counting every milliseconds since the instantiation of this component.

 **custom**
 Depending on the protocol implementation/library/author's mood, the publisher/subscription may have additional hooks.